 When you pair sustainable, fresh seafood with an extensive and well-vetted rum bar (with over 150 unique rums from around the world), magical things can happen.
 On the small plates list, the pepper shrimp in cayenne habanero sauce will set your taste buds on fire.
 For the main course, go with the grilled tamarind fish, a glazed and grilled seasonal fish with mashed roasted garlic winter squash.
 If seafood doesn't float your boat, try the jerk pork and polenta — a pork leg marinated in jerk rub then slowly smoked over pimento wood, and served with seasonal farm veggies.
 The cocktail list is its own force, and the Tamarind Ball and Hurricane Charlie come highly recommended.
 Stick around to savor a Cuban cigar to cap the night off in style.
 Reservations for The Breadfruit are strongly suggested, as the intimate restaurant is on the smaller side and fills up quickly.

-It's appreciated when places have a specific late-night menu.
-In addition to their beer, wine, and especially inventive cocktails, Bitter & Twisted Cocktail Parlour has a tight menu of late snacks — many of which are sure to grab your attention despite what they're making at the bar.
+We always appreciate it when places have a specific late-night menu.
+In addition to its beer, wine, and especially inventive cocktails, Bitter & Twisted Cocktail Parlour has a tight menu of late snacks.
 Items include Hurricane Popcorn, Korean Nachos, Firecracker Wings, and fried mac and cheese bites.
 For more craft cocktails, check out the neighboring Little Rituals.